bikarnap/jenkins-tutorial/managing_jenkins/nodes/create_a_node.md

 # Create a node
+There is also a [YouTube](https://youtu.be/I6Sb1ndxtOc "YouTube") video tutorial on creating a Linux node in Jenkins.

+There is another [YouTube](https://youtu.be/meXR-DpO_Kk "YouTube") video tutorial on creating a Jenkins agene as a service on a Linux node.

 A node can be created from the Jenkins browser UI.

 Navigate to the nodes page Manage Jenkins > Nodes and Clouds.